 This Committee deals with laying down the remuneration policy of the Company, preparing proposals, for approval by the Board of Directors, on the remuneration packages of Executive and Non-Executive Members of the Board, the Chief Executive Officer and any other identified categories of staff whose professional activities have a material impact on the Company’s risk profile, including the remuneration of senior officers in the risk management and compliance functions.

 The Remuneration Policy of the Company covers total remuneration (i.e. fixed and variable) as well as benefits in kind and allowances.
 Further information about Company’s Remuneration Policy can be found in the Company’s annual Public Disclosure documents

-The Remuneration Committee currently comprises of three non-executive members of the Board of Directors.
+The Remuneration Committee currently comprises of two non-executive members of the Board of Directors.

 The Risk Committee advises the Board of Directors upon, and periodically evaluates, the risk strategy laid down; lays down and presents a “remedy strategy” to the Board of Directors; reviews the pricing policy of the Company in accordance with its business model, risk strategy and goals; and generally, manages risk and engages in an evaluation of the risk management systems and checks, as well as makes recommendations as to how to strengthen such systems, how to tackle and prevent risk and how to evaluate the degree of severity and likelihood of risk.